javasop/intro-sql/content/rows.md

 ## Updating Rows

-- To update a record, locate it first and then modify it.
+- To update a record, we set the column name and value.

+- Don't Forget to locate where the changed record is.

 ```sql